 This is a college level course that requires substantial reading and writing and prepares students for the AP exam in May.
 The course examines the major components of the political system and culture of the United States, including Federalism, the three branches, political parties and pressure groups, etc. The study of the American political systems serves as the basis for the comparison of other contemporary political systems including Britain, Russia, China, Iran, Mexico, and Nigeria.
-This course meets the American Government graduation requirement and is linked with English 12.
+This course meets the American Government graduation requirement.